 Orson: And we'll apologize to them later; right now we need to get her out of our house.

-The look on the plumber's face when he gets hit on by a Hollywood Pudgy Teri Hatcher.
+The look on Mike's face when he gets hit on by a Hollywood Pudgy Teri Hatcher.

 Carlos explaining to Juanita (his daughter) about what happened to Juanita (his mother).
 Little Juanita winds up thinking that Bree killed their grandmother.
 The Solis girl's subsequent reactions for the rest of the episode are hysterical, but special mention goes to Celia's expression when Juanita tells her 'Bree killed Grandma'.